ritchieng/dlami/README.md

 # TensorFlow AWS AMI aka TFAMI
 Are you frustrated that many AMIs are not working to get TensorFlow working?
 Or that you have to waste time setting up your instances?

 This is an AMI that I hope people, including myself, would continually monitor and ensure it works all the time.
+I call it TFAMI!
+How innovative.

 ## How to find?
 Under community AMI, search for TFAMI or `ami-d0e4adc7`.